Can Americans Have Dual Citizenship?

 Dual Citizenship by Marriage

-An American citizen may obtain a dual citizen status when they marry a person who is from another state.
+An American citizen may obtain a dual citizenship status when they marry a person who is from another state.
 However, this option is not possible in every country.

 Dual Citizenship by Descent